it-at-m/opensource.muenchen.de/repositories.md

 Arguments in favor of multirepos:

 * Each microservice is assigned exactly one repository and one pipeline.
 This makes development more organized.
-* A project consisting of different services using __different technologies__ would lead to code mixing in a monorepo and, in some cases, to merge conflicts that are difficult to resolve for people without knowledge of technology A or B.
+* A project consisting of different services using __different technologies__ can lead to code mixing in a monorepo and, in some cases, to merge conflicts that are difficult to resolve for people without knowledge of technology A or B.
-* Pipelines are less complicated than in project repo.
+* Pipelines are usually less complicated than in a project repo.
-* __Less data__ than in project repo: Cloning and tracking changes (e.g., with `git blame`) is faster.
+* __Less data__ than in a project repo: Cloning an individual repository and tracking its changes (e.g., with `git blame`) is faster.
-* Bugs in the __main branch__ affect only one microservice, not the entire product or service.
+* Bugs in the __main branch__ usually affect only one microservice, but may also affect dependent services or the entire product.

 Multi-repos are particularly well-suited for standalone services and, in particular, for libraries intended for use in other projects.